Michaelpalacce/Server/UPDATELOG.md

+17.1.0
+- Polished update strategy,
+- Added new commands to backup user data on update
+- Fixed so password is hashed from now on
+- Fixed some bugs with permissions

 17.0.0
 - Major refactoring done, a lot of functionality has been refactored and reworked
 - Moved a lot of files around